Shimmi/docker-php/README.md

 ## Changelog
 Please refer to the repo's Wiki to see the [changelog](https://github.com/Shimmi/docker-php/wiki/Changelog).

-## ZTS threads notice
+## PHP7.1 ZTS threads notice
 The _pthreads_ library dropped support for PHP 7.1.
 Due to memory leaks in PHP 7.0 and 7.1 they started requiring PHP 7.2.
 The `shimmi/7.1-zts` image in version [v1.2.1](https://github.com/Shimmi/docker-php/tree/v1.2.1) has locked _pthreads_ to the last commit suitable for PHP 7.1.
 You are "required" to upgrade to PHP 7.2.
+You may try the `shimmi/7.2-rc-zts`, but please note it is a release candidate and it shall not be used on production servers.